Top 10 best tow cars 2024

-Choosing the best tow car can be tricky, so read our rundown of 10 great models.
-We’ve selected a range of cars with excellent towing credentials from 750kg all the way up to 3500kg and everything in between.
+Choosing the best tow car can be tricky, so we’ve selected a range of our favourite cars with excellent towing credentials

-Whether you need a vehicle that can tow as a day-to-day workhorse or for the occasional caravan holiday we’ve put together a list of our best tow vehicles for you to choose from.
-We have included several cars that have achieved high scores in our road tests and have the bonus of strong towing capability as well as some more dedicated alternatives that will make light work of even the heaviest towing jobs.
-We’ve also included vehicles in a range of budgets, from lower cost options with great abilities to more luxurious and highly capable cars so that you can find the right fit for you.
+Whether you need a vehicle that can tow as a day-to-day workhorse or for the occasional caravan holiday, we’ve put together a list of our best tow cars for you to choose from.
+We’ve included several cars that achieved high scores in our road tests and have the bonus of strong towing capability, as well as some more dedicated alternatives that will make light work of even the heaviest towing jobs.
+Our choices cover a range of budgets, from affordable options with impressive towing abilities to more luxurious, capable and expensive cars, so that you can find the right tow car for you.

-If you’re buying a car with regular, heavy-duty towing in mind – perhaps a caravan or horsebox - it’s likely you’ll be looking for an SUV or large estate car with great stability and a suitably large maximum towing capacity.
+The cars on this list are aimed at buyers with regular, heavy-duty towing in mind – perhaps a caravan or horsebox.
+That being said, a good tow car should also perform well as a standalone car, and all the entries on this list should satisfy the daily-driving needs of the majority of buyers.
 If occasional, lighter loads are more likely, you can exercise some creative licence with your choice of tow vehicle: most small superminis or family hatchbacks can manage a 1,000kg braked trailer, for example.

 Read on for our list of the best tow cars on sale in the UK, or check out our guide on how to tow a car here.
 Also make sure to check out all the rules surrounding towing in the UK, including the changes which took effect from 16 December 2021.

 When the new Land Rover Defender arrived on the scene in 2019, some were worried about whether its new-found focus on comfort and refinement would detract from the legendary ruggedness of its forebear.
 Those doubts were quickly put to rest once we’d tested it both on and off road – it’s an excellent SUV that can tackle sand dunes, muddy trails and, of course, the school run.